juvalen/ngjnx/README.md

 ## TODOs
 1. Proxy log file provides a wealth of information.
 Due modern web page complexity, duration of TCP connections should be gathered either by off-line processing or with dedicated hardware.
-1. To assess the workload supported by this architecture.
+1. Assess the workload supported by this architecture.